Substance Use

 Sober Living Homes

 In addiction recovery, sober living homes are an essential aftercare facility on the road to independent living.
-They provide a safe haven for those struggling with substance use, enabling them to stay sober and adjust to everyday life after rehab.
+They provide a haven for those struggling with substance use, enabling them to stay sober and adjust to everyday life after rehab.

 Categories of Sober-Living Environments